-REPORT FROM THE CHAIRMAN OF GANC (Gustaf Adolf Nordic Congregation, in case you were wondering)
+REPORT FROM THE CHAIRMAN OF GANC (Gustaf Adolf Nordic Congregation Company)

 LiNC Chairman, Roger Metcalf:

 I hope everyone enjoyed the festive season.
 We had a very busy and successful time in all our activities.
 Now, at the end of March, we look forward to the events we are setting up for the next months and the summer.
 This magazine will tell you of the events that are currently planned, but the list always increases as time goes by, so keep up to date by looking at our web site.